Welsh regional rugby: Current regions

-Cardiff Rugby/Rygbi Caerdydd
+Cardiff Rugby

-Based in Cardiff, the capital of Wales, Cardiff Rugby (Welsh: Rygbi Caerdydd) play at Cardiff Arms Park and are owned by Cardiff Rugby Ltd, who also own and run Cardiff Rugby Football Club.
+Based in Cardiff, the capital of Wales, Cardiff Rugby (Welsh: Rygbi Caerdydd) play at Cardiff Arms Park and are owned by the Welsh Rugby Union following an administration in 2025.
 From 2003 to 2021 the club were known as the Cardiff Blues before changing their name to Cardiff Rugby prior to the start of the 2021-22 season.

-Cardiff Rugby are responsible for developing rugby in the city of Cardiff, Vale of Glamorgan, Rhondda Cynon Taf, Merthyr Tydfil and south Powys.
+Cardiff are responsible for developing rugby in the city of Cardiff, Vale of Glamorgan, Rhondda Cynon Taf, Merthyr Tydfil and south Powys.
 There are 75 associate clubs within this wider Cardiff Rugby region including semi professional Pontypridd RFC, Merthyr RFC and the Cardiff RFC Welsh Premiership side.

-Cardiff Rugby compete in the United Rugby Championship, which includes teams from Ireland, Scotland, Wales, Italy and South Africa.
+Cardiff compete in the United Rugby Championship, which includes teams from Ireland, Scotland, Wales, Italy and South Africa.
 In addition, Cardiff Blues competed in the Anglo-Welsh Cup and (for the 2017–18 season) the European Rugby Challenge Cup which they won by beating Gloucester in the final 31–30.
 They previously won the 2008–09 Anglo-Welsh Cup and the 2009–10 European Challenge Cup.
-For the 2021-22 season, Cardiff will compete in the European Champions Cup.
+In the 2021-22 season, Cardiff competed in the European Champions Cup.